golang/website/_content/blog/goroutine-leak-profiles.md

 may fail to receive a message over `stop`, if the message is not already in-flight, and instead unblock by picking the `default` case of the `select` statement.
-This will lead to try to acquire the same container lock that is already held by the `StateChanged` goroutine, leading both goroutines to leak.
+This will lead it to try to acquire the same container lock that is already held by the `StateChanged` goroutine, leading both goroutines to leak.
 ```